A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Conclusion

 \section{Conclusion}

-The \ac{MPM} is one of the most common top-down models adopted in the literature about \ac{PLC}.
-This paper explores the parameterization of this model, which was originally proposed for low-voltage power distribution networks in the band up to 20 MHz, for the indoor broadband scenario in the band up to 80 MHz.
+The \ac{MPM} is one of the most common top-down models adopted in the literature about \ac{PLC}. {This paper explores the parameterization of this model, which in the \ac{PLC} context was firstly applied to low-voltage power distribution networks in the band up to 20 MHz}, for the indoor broadband scenario in the band up to 80 MHz.
 Since the number of parameters that result from the extension of the \ac{MPM} model to this context is extremely large, some of them have been imposed on the basis of common sense intuition, others, such as the attenuation parameters and the set of initial path lengths, have been chosen according to physical assumptions, and the remaining ones are analytically retrieved by means of a \ac{WLS} fitting.

 Since the number of parameters that result after the \ac{WLS} fitting is still excessively large, only the dominant paths that actively contribute to synthesize the \ac{CFR} have been selected according to a proposed decimation procedure that yields a more compact model.
 The implemented selection method determines the number of significant paths subject to a constraint on the maximum value of the \ac{NRMSE}.